Mulled Wine Welcomes in a Busy Holiday Season

 - Put it over medium-low heat just until it is really warm again.
 Turn off heat and add the brandy/orange liqueur, if using.
 Ladle into mugs and garnish each with a cinnamon stick.

 - If you’re not serving it immediately, let it cool a bit after straining and then use a funnel to pour it back into the original wine bottles.
-Push the corks in as far as you can and store them in the fridge for up to 2 days.
+Push the corks in as far as you can and store them at room temperature for up to 4 days.
 To re-heat, pour the mulled wine into a large pot and then follow the instructions in step #3 above.